karanpro06/VLSI-LAB-EXP-5/README.md

 **AIM:**

-To simulate and synthesis finite state machine using vivado 2023.2
+To simulate and synthesis finite state machine using Vivado 2023.2.

 **APPARATUS REQUIRED:**